thehiredgun/mint/README.md

 ```

 ### Shorthand Methods
-There are a few shorthand methods which makes a lot of database-related work go much more quickly:
+There are a few shorthand methods which make a lot of commonly-executed operations go much more quickly:
+- selectOneById($table, $primaryKey) returns the record from $table with the $primaryKey
+- deleteOneById($table, $primaryKey) deletes the record from $table with the $primaryKey, and returns the number of affected rows
+- insertOne($table, $params) writes and executes and binds a parameterized INSERT query for $table (based on the meta data Mint gathered and the indexes in your $params), and returns the primary key of the new record. insert() *only* adds a column name, token, and parameter *if and when* the table has the column *and* your $params has an index for that column.
+- updateOne($table, $params, $primaryKey) writes, executes, and binds a parameterized UPDATE query for a the $table and record (with $primaryKey), only adding columns, tokens, and parameters *if and when* the table has the column *and* your $params has an index for that column.

 ```
-// Mint::selectOneById
-// takes a Table Name and the record's Primary Key as arguments
-// returns the record from that table with that primary key
-$db->selectOneById('books', $bookId); // returns the row from books where books' primary key = $bookId
+// returns the row from books where books' primary key = $bookId

-// Mint::deleteOneById
-// same arguments as selectOneById
+$db->selectOneById('books', $bookId);

-// returns $stmt->rowCount()
+// returns num of deleted rows (i.e. 1)
 $db->deleteOneById('books', $bookId);

-// Mint::insertOne
-// first argument is the name of the table to which you want to insert a record
-// second argument is an associative array of 'column_name' => $columnValue parameters to match the table
-// returns the primary key for the record you just
+// returns the primary key for the record you just inserted
 $bookId = $db->insertOne('books', ['author' => 'Vladimir Nabokov', 'title' => 'Pale Fire']);

-// Mint::updateOne
-// first argument is the name of the table to which you want to update a record
-// second argument is an associative array of 'column_name' => $columnValue parameters to match the table
-// third argument is the primary key of the recordy you want to update
-// returns $stmt->rowCount()
+// returns num affected rows (usually 1)
 $db->updateOne('books', ['author' => 'Vladimir Nabokov'], $bookId);
 ```